Angevin kings of England

-The Angevins (/ˈændʒɪvɪnz/; "of/from Anjou") were a royal house of French origin that ruled England and Ireland and in France in the 12th and early 13th centuries; its monarchs were Henry II, Richard I and John.
+The Angevins (/ˈændʒɪvɪnz/; "of/from Anjou") were a royal house of French origin that ruled England, Ireland and parts of France in the 12th and early 13th centuries; its monarchs were Henry II, Richard I and John.
 Henry II won control of a vast assemblage of lands in western Europe that would last for 80 years and would retrospectively be referred to as the Angevin Empire.
 As a political entity this was structurally different from the preceding Norman and subsequent Plantagenet realms.
 Geoffrey of Anjou became Duke of Normandy in 1144 and died in 1151.
 In 1152, his heir, Henry, added Aquitaine by virtue of his marriage to Eleanor of Aquitaine.
 Henry also inherited the claim of his mother, Empress Matilda, the daughter of King Henry I of England and Matilda of Scotland (who was also the remaining descendant of the royal House of Wessex), to the English throne, to which Henry II succeeded in 1154 following the death of Matilda's cousin Stephen.

 In 1189, Henry was succeeded by his third son, Richard, whose reputation for martial prowess won him the epithet "Cœur de Lion" or "Lionheart".
 He was born and raised in England but spent very little time there during his adult life, perhaps as little as six months.
 Despite this Richard remains an enduring iconic figure both in England and in France, and is one of very few kings of England remembered by his nickname as opposed to regnal number.

 When Richard died, his brother John – Henry's fifth and last surviving son – took the throne.
 In 1204, John lost many of the Angevins' continental territories, including Anjou, to the French crown.
 He and his successors were still recognized as dukes of Aquitaine.
 The loss of Anjou, for which the dynasty is named, and other French fiefs made John the last of the Angevin kings of England.
 However, there is no agreement among historians.
 Some make no distinction between Angevins and Plantagenets while considering Henry II as the first Plantagenet king.
 From John, the dynasty continued on the throne of England and unbroken in the senior male line until the reign of Richard II before dividing into two competing cadet branches, the House of Lancaster and the House of York.
 In the 17th century, historians would use the term "Plantagenet" when describing the house.